Special offer

 • Bicycles: 20p

 Calculating business mileage is a simple process.
-You or your employee simply need to multiply the mileage rate for your vehicle by the miles travelled.
-It’s also worth taking into account that your employees can claim an additional 5p per business mile per additional passenger, if they are carrying a fellow employee from the same company in a car or van.
-Related: 21 Free Employee Benefits: A Guide for Managers
+You or your employee simply multiply the mileage rate for your vehicle by the miles travelled.
+The flat rate per mile covers all vehicle costs, and if you use the flat rate, you cannot claim separately for individual vehicle expenses like insurance or road tax.
+It’s also worth taking into account that your employees can claim an additional 5p per business mile per extra passenger if they are carrying a fellow employee from the same company in a car or van.

-Journeys cannot be claimed as business-related if they fit into any of the below categories:
+Journeys cannot be claimed as business-related if they fit into any of the following categories:

-2. The journey is short and to a very close location.
+2. The journey is short and to a nearby location.

-3. It is a private journey with one or two work-related stops.
-The primary purpose of the trip must be business-related.
+3. It’s primarily a private journey with one or two work-related stops – the main purpose of the trip must be business-related.

-Any other travel expenses incurred whilst your employee uses their vehicle for business, including parking charges or paying road tolls, are not included in the allowance.
-These types of expenses are treated separately from mileage allowance and should be expensed following the normal method.
+Any other travel expenses incurred while your employee uses their vehicle for business, including parking charges or paying road tolls, are not included in the business mileage allowance.
+These types of expenses are treated separately and can be expensed following the standard method.

 HMRC vs employer reimbursement

-Although HMRC has set the rate for mileage allowance, rates can differ depending on how much your company chooses to pay back to your employees.
-If your company pays back at a lower rate, employees can apply for a mileage allowance relief from HMRC.
+Although HMRC has a set rate for mileage allowance, this may not be the actual rate you pay out.
+If your company pays employees back at a lower rate than the flat fees, employees can apply for a mileage allowance relief from HMRC.
 The allowance relief makes up the difference at the end of the tax year.
 For instance, if you choose to pay your employees 35p per mile for driving a car, your employee can claim tax relief on the 10p difference per mile.
-Equally, if you choose to reimburse more than the HMRC allowance, the extra payment will be subject to taxation.
+Equally, if you choose to reimburse more than the HMRC allowance, then the excess is taxed as a benefit in kind and is subject to income tax and national insurance contributions.

-If what you pay your employees exceeds the approved amount, then you must:
+If what you pay your employees exceeds the approved amount, then you:

-• Report it on form P11D, the form that covers all benefits paid to them in the year;
+• Report it on form P11D, the form that covers all benefits paid to them during the year

-• Add anything above the ‘approved amount’ to their pay and deduct and pay tax on it as normal.
+• Add anything above the ‘approved amount’ to their pay and deduct taxes from it as normal.

 Recent Taxes Articles